return42/sphkerneldoc/linux_src_doc/drivers/iio/industrialio-core_c.rst

         which is assumed to be big enough (i.e. PAGE_SIZE).

     :param unsigned int type:
-        One of the IIO_VAL_... constants.
+        One of the IIO_VAL_* constants.
 This decides how the val and val2 parameters are formatted.

     :param int size: